ROBOTIS-GIT/emanual/docs/en/parts/interface/dynamixel_shield.md

 # [Introduction](#introduction)
 ![](/assets/images/parts/interface/dynamixel_shield/with_arduino.png)

-DYNAMIXEL Shield  was created to use RC100 and DYNAMIXEL on arduino board.
+DYNAMIXEL Shield  was created to use [RC-100] and DYNAMIXEL on arduino board.
 We provide dynamixel library for DYNAMIXEL Shield, it can help you to use DYNAMIXEL easily.

-**This product does not contain Arduino Uno.
-Arduino Uno should be purchased separately.**
+**This product does not contain Arduino Board.
+Arduino Board should be purchased separately.**
 {: .notice--warning}

 # [Specifications](#specifications)